ish-xyz/jenkins-aws-platform/README.md

 aws secretsmanager create-secret --name 'jenkins-master-admin-user' --secret-string 'admin-password'
 ```

-- Create the Jenkins master image with Docker + Packer:
+- Create the Jenkins master image.
+To do build the image I've prepared a custom script which creates a docker container and runs Packer within it.

 ```
 ./run.sh create-image master
 ```

-- Deploy Jenkins with Docker + Terraform:
+- Deploy Jenkins.
+Running the following command will execute a `terraform apply` on the terraform folder.
 ```
 ./run.sh deploy
 ```

-- Destroy the infrastructure with Docker + Terraform:
+- Destroy the infrastructure.
+Running the following command will execute a `terraform destroy` on the terraform folder.

 ```
 ./run.sh destroy